How to Understand Truth – A Theory and a Definition of Truth and Related Terms

 Below are a few key points that, while not provable via fact (they are theory, opinion, and metaphysics), should be none-the-less insightful:

-- The Arete of Information: One could say, a journalist who presents facts and theories, noting differing opinions, and shedding light on confusion and propaganda with the purpose of informing is “of the higher order”.
+- The Arete of Information (“information of the highest order”): One could say, a journalist who presents facts and theories, noting differing opinions, and shedding light on confusion and propaganda with the purpose of informing is “of the higher order.”
 A Journalist, and by a wider definition, teacher, scientist, economist, PR person, etc, in their best light, is the arete of information giver, just as truth, theory, and pure information when presented in the correct way, is the arete of information.
 Generally, no state or group can define better rules for truth and truth proveyors than nature has already assigned herself.
 Truth isn’t purely empirical, but enough of its nature is empirical and mathematical to weed out most grey areas.

 - The Information economy: Why don’t people believe in Climate science?
-One reason may be propaganda, but another reason may be more about different types of “information consumers” with different needs in the “information economy”.
+One reason may be propaganda, but another reason may be more about different types of “information consumers” with different needs in the “information economy” (the free-or-not exchange, supply, demand, etc of information).
 So, to back this idea up with facts, one thing to note is that liberals and conservatives have different types of brains (oddly enough, yes really).
 Pair this with the observable and testable hypothesis that different types of truths that resonate with different types of people and their biases, and we start to see how perhaps different people are primed to respond to different types of truths.
 The statistics from NASA sway me, but the 97% talking point may seem like BS to those looking for empirical evidence and turn another person off.
-Just as their are different proveyors of truth and different types of truth, we can think that there are different audiences with different demands for truth.
+Just as their are different purveyors of truth and different types of truth, we can think that there are different audiences with different demands for truth.
 They are the buyers in the information economy.

 Why People Don’t Believe In Climate Science.
 A philosophical musing on “why the heck can’t we all agree on the climate science data”.
 Why couldn’t we all agree that smoking caused cancer and “was bad”, but people “had the right” to do it anyway 100 years ago?
 The answer is arguably evidenced by the sum of this page… with the real economy and special interest taken into account.